Eminent domain: Europe

 In many European nations, the European Convention on Human Rights provides protection from an appropriation of private property by the state.
 Article 8 of the Convention provides that "Everyone has the right to respect for his private and family life, his home, and his correspondence" and prohibits interference with this right by the state, unless the interference is in accordance with law and necessary in the interests of national security, public safety, economic well-being of the country, prevention of disorder or crime, protection of health or morals, or protection of the rights and freedoms of others.
 This right is expanded by Article 1 of the First Protocol to the Convention, which states that "Every natural person or legal person is entitled to the peaceful enjoyment of his possessions."
 Again, this is subject to exceptions where state deprivation of private possessions is in the general or public interest, is in accordance with law, and, in particular, to secure payment of taxes.
-Settled case-law of the European Court of Human Rights (ECtHR) provides that just compensation has to be paid in cases of expropriation.
+Settled case-law of the European Court of Human Rights (ECtHR) provides that just compensation must be paid in cases of expropriation.

 France

-In France, the Declaration of the Rights of Man and of the Citizen similarly mandates just and preliminary compensation before expropriation; and a déclaration d'utilité publique is commonly required, to demonstrate a public benefit.
+In France, the Declaration of the Rights of Man and of the Citizen similarly mandates just and preliminary compensation before expropriation and a déclaration d'utilité publique is commonly required, to demonstrate a public benefit.

-Notably, in 1945, by decree of General Charles de Gaulle based on untried accusations of collaboration with the Nazi occupier, the Renault company was expropriated from Louis Renault posthumously and nationalised as Régie Nationale des Usines Renault, without compensation.
+Notably, in 1945, by decree of General Charles de Gaulle based on unproven accusations of collaboration with the Nazi occupier, the Renault company was expropriated from Louis Renault posthumously and nationalised as Régie Nationale des Usines Renault, without compensation.